lyubomir-bozhinov/my-manager-readme/README.md

 - **Adaptability** – Good leadership shifts depending on context and scale.
 - **Empathy** – People first; processes follow.
 - **Ownership** – Everyone owns outcomes, not just tasks.
 If you spot a problem, flag it or fix it.
 - **Candour** – Speak up early and honestly.
 Disagree if needed.
 Alignment stems from clarity.
 - **Efficiency** – Making the most of our time, resources, and workflows without compromising quality.

 ---

 ## 3. Communication & Availability

 ### **How to Reach Me**
-- **Slack/Teams** – Best for quick, informal messages (I try to respond to non-urgent messages within an hour).
-Use ‼️ or 🚨 for urgent items (response time: asap).
+- **Slack/Teams** – Best for quick, informal messages (I aim to respond to non-urgent items within an hour).
+Use 🟡 for urgent matters (I’ll respond ASAP).
-- **Email** – Ideal for longer updates or things that need a bit of thought.
+- **Email** – Ideal for longer updates or requests requiring deeper thought.
-- **Calendar** – Please book (most) meetings in advance.
-Blockers or other urgent issues?
-Let me know, and we'll sort it out asap.
+- **Calendar** – Please book most meetings in advance so I can prioritise and prepare.
+If you’re blocked or need urgent help, let me know—we’ll sort it out ASAP.

 ### **Working Hours & Flexibility**
-- **In-Office Days** – Our anchor days for planning and team time are flexible.
+- **In-Office Days** – Our anchor days for planning and team time are flexible (we'll defined them togetherr).
 - **Remote Work** – I fully trust you to manage your time.
-If you’re away for more than an hour during core working hours (10am–4pm), pop an “Out of Office” note in your calendar.
+If you’re away for more than an hour during core hours (10am–4pm), add an “Out of Office” note to your calendar.
-- **After Hours** – No response expected.
-Don't check your Slack, unless you're on-call.
+- **After Hours** – No response expected unless you’re on-call.
+Please avoid checking Slack/Teams outside work hours.

 ### **On-Call & Production Support**
-- **Rotation** – Each day, one team member keeps an eye on production support.
+- **Rotation** – Each day, one team member monitors production support.
-- **What to Do** – Investigate issues, flag anything urgent.
+- **What to Do** – Investigate issues and flag urgency (e.g., respond with an emoji like 🟡 or 🚨).
 You’re not expected to fix everything immediately.
-- **Escalation** – Acknowledge alerts by replying.
-If something’s still unresolved by the end of the day, escalate it.
+- **Escalation** – Acknowledge alerts promptly.
+If unresolved by the end of the day, escalate with a ticket or message.

 ---